-The hand painted ceramic bowl is lead free and hence useable for storing food ware.
+The handmade ceramic bowl is lead free and hence useable for storing food ware.
 The bowl measures 25 cm in diameter, is 9 cm in height and weighs approximately 1250 gr.
 The bottom is signed and numbered by the ceramic artisan.

 Thus, the bowl is made with inspiration from the Ottoman era, where design and production of colorful and intricate ceramic art was at the highest.
 Tiles, mosaics, decors and handicrafts, in sophisticated patterns and motifs illustrating symbols, flora and fauna of the vast Empire.
 If you visit Turkey today you will still see their great love for magnificently ornamented and multicolored ceramics, used as decorations in buildings, palaces, mosques and as home décor.